jonathan-j-lee/budgie-applet-extra/caffeine/README.md

 ## Rationale

-It is typically good security practice to have strict lock settings and brief timeouts to reduce the risk of a physical intruder gaining access to a system while the user is away.
-However, when the user is present but does not want to interact with the computer for the sake of remaining "active" (for instance, projecting a PDF while writing by hand), exceptions must be made.
-Running the settings applet everytime the user wishes to toggle between the guarded and unguarded states is not only inconvenient, but also prone to human error.
-Hence, this applet provides this toggling functionality programmatically.
+It is typically good security practice to have strict lock settings to reduce the risk of an intruder physically gaining access to a system while the user is away.
+However, when the user present but does not need to interact with his or her current session, there should be a mechanism to toggle between guarded and unguarded states easily.
+This application fulfills that role.

 ## Details